san-ghun/hongbooking/README.md

 pip install selenium

-# 1. Comment out "nextok.click()"
-if you believe me try it.

-I have not tried yet.

-#nextok.click()

-# 2. Run the program in terminal type below
+# 0. Run the program in terminal type below
 Use last version example now it is eval_booker13.py

 python3 eval_booker**.py